theecanmole/NZ-Steel-emissions-units/Readme.md

 Prior to 2017, non-forestry participants in the ETS had to surrender one eligible unit for every two tonnes of emissions.
 A "one for two" deal.
 This discount was phased out from 2017; 1 unit for each 1.5 whole tonnes of emissions, 2018; - 1 unit for each 1.2 whole tonnes of emissions.
 And finally in 2019; the ETS gets to 1 unit for each 1 whole tonne of emissions.

 So I need to factor in the discount to estimate the actual liability to surrender units under the Emissions Trading Scheme.
 That is steel emissions multiplied by a discount factor (0.25 units for a tonne of emissions in 2010, 0.5 for 2011 to 2016, 0.67 for 2017, 0.83 for 2018, 1 unit per tonne for 2019 and 2020 and 2021).
-I have added the ETS liability in blue lines and square points
+I have added the ETS liability in blue lines and square points.

 ![](NZsteel-Allocation-GHGs-line-2010-2020-720by540v3.svg)